Catholic Christian Outreach

 Catholic Christian Outreach Canada (CCO) is a Catholic missionary organization that is present at several Canadian universities.
 It seeks to bring students into a personal relationship with Jesus Christ, equip them to live in the fullness of the Catholic faith, and build them up as leaders in evangelization.

-CCO's Mission statement: "...a university student movement dedicated to evangelization.
-We challenge students to live in the fullness of the Catholic faith with a strong emphasis on becoming leaders in the renewal of the world."
+CCO's Mission Statement: CCO is a Catholic movement raising up Christ-centred, Spirit-filled leaders to evangelize the world one person at a time.
+CCO’s mission, rooted on university campuses, includes alumni, parishes, dioceses, and other key church and global partners.
 History

 CCO was founded in 1988 by André and Angèle Regnier at the University of Saskatchewan.
 The Regniers had participated in Evangelical activities with Campus Crusade for Christ at the University of Saskatchewan and were inspired by the zeal and devotion they found there, and they wanted to see a similar zeal within the Catholic Church.
 They found this zeal in the Catholic Charismatic Renewal, whose spiritual disposition they adopted in their approach to evangelization.
 They collaborated with their parish priest to develop CCO as a faith outreach program to bring this approach to Catholic university students, helping them to grow in their faith and learn to share it with others.

 In 1992 CCO became an incorporated non-profit organization with its headquarters in Saskatoon; its headquarters moved to Ottawa in 2006.